 Facing significant growth in enrollment, California State University, San Bernardino (CSUSB) engaged SCB to develop a master plan for the campus’ entire housing precinct, as well as the programming and subsequent design for the first phase of freshmen housing and a new Dining Commons.
 Coyote Commons is organized as a series of terraces that respond to the site’s natural grade, creating the opportunity for unique, intimate, and distinct dining areas.

-The new Dining Commons will serve both on-campus residents as well as faculty, staff, and commuter students.
+The new Coyote Commons will serve both on-campus residents as well as faculty, staff, and commuter students.
 The project site is adjacent to the terminus of Coyote Walk, the main pedestrian circulation path through campus.
-In response, a large, outdoor plaza was designed as a forecourt to the Dining Commons, allowing its signature entry façade to serve as a bookend to the Walk.
+In response, a large, outdoor plaza was designed as a forecourt to Coyote Commons, allowing its signature entry façade to serve as a bookend to the Walk.

 The dynamic, angular roof of the Commons is inspired by the region’s topography and allows for daylight to reach deep into the building’s interiors.
 Exterior materials are primarily terracotta-toned cement fiber panels, glass curtainwall, and translucent fiber reinforced polymer panels – emphasizing daylighting and views from both within and into the facility.
 Passive solar strategies were incorporated to assure that heat gain was mitigated and glare was controlled.
 The project is designed to achieve LEED Gold.